silnrsi/font-lisu-bosa/README.txt

-Thank you for your interest in the Bosa Lisu Test B font.
+Thank you for your interest in the Lisu Bosa Test C font.
 We hope you find it useful!

-Bosa Lisu Test B is a Unicode font that provides support for the Lisu script.
+Lisu Bosa Test C is a Unicode font that provides support for the Lisu script.

-Bosa Lisu Test B is released under the SIL Open Font License.
+Lisu Bosa Test C is released under the SIL Open Font License.
 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.